reactjs/react.dev/src/content/reference/react-dom/hooks/useFormState.md

 <Canary>

-The `useFormState` Hook is currently only available in React's canary and experimental channels.
+The `useFormState` Hook is currently only available in React's Canary and experimental channels.
 Learn more about [release channels here](/community/versioning-policy#all-release-channels).
 In addition, you need to use a framework that supports [React Server Components](/reference/react/use-client) to get the full benefit of `useFormState`.

 </Canary>